Bittu121/AlgorithmVisualizer/README.md

 <h1>Algorithm Visualizer</h1>
-Algorithm Visualizer app helps you understand sorting methods like Bubble Sort, Insertion Sort, and Selection Sort with animations.
+Algorithm Visualizer app helps you understand sorting methods like Bubble Sort, Insertion Sort, and Selection Sort with animations.<br>
-It updates array and visuals in real-time during sorting It notifies you instantly when sorting is complete and displaying time and space complexity.
+It updates array and visuals in real-time during sorting<br>
+It notifies you instantly when sorting is complete and displaying time and space complexity.

 <h2>Hosted Link</h2>